infranyx/go-microservice-template/.github/pull_request_template.md

 (put your PR description here)

-(remove PR checklist items which are not relevant to the PR)
+(remove PR checklists items which are not relevant to the PR)

 ---